DavidPratt512/pytest-with-data-files/README.md

 present in the script.
 SQL scripts can get pretty long, and perhaps a decent test case would test the function against a *"real-world"* SQL script.

-At this point, one may object again and ask "That function does too many things!
+At this point, one may object again and say "That function does too many things!
 It shouldn't have to parse a SQL script *and* search for column names!".
 That's likely correct - and the code would certainly be more maintainable if it was broken up so each component had a single responsibility.